ShraddhaG-create/Unicef_report/README.md

 # UNICEF World Issue Report

-This project analyzes global challenges in **clean water access**, **child health**, and **economic development** using real-world UNICEF datasets.
+This project report is available under this link : https://shraddhag-create.github.io/Unicef_report/ This project analyzes global challenges in **clean water access**, **child health**, and **economic development** using real-world UNICEF datasets.

 The report includes **interactive charts**, **trend analyses**, and **policy insights**.
 It was created using **Python**, **Seaborn**, **GeoPandas**, and **Quarto**.